 Read the Tekamlo (aliskiren and amlodipine tablets) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before taking this product, tell your doctor or pharmacist if you are allergic to either aliskiren or amlodipine; or to other calcium channel blockers (such as nifedipine); or if you have any other allergies.
+PRECAUTIONS: Before taking this product, tell your doctor or pharmacist if you are allergic to aliskiren or amlodipine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, kidney disease, loss of too much body water (dehydration), untreated mineral imbalance (such as low sodium, high potassium), certain structural heart problems (aortic/mitral stenosis), liver disease.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, kidney disease, liver disease, severe loss of body water and minerals (dehydration), certain heart valve conditions (aortic/mitral stenosis).

 This product may increase your potassium levels.
 Before using potassium supplements or salt substitutes that contain potassium, consult your doctor or pharmacist.